gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/virtual_reality.md

 ### vr-video-player {#vr_video_player}

-A simple tool to view any [X11](X11 "X11"){.wikilink} window inside your VR headset. vr-video-player supports stereoscopic/180°/360° videos/games. vr-video-player also lets you view regular videos/games/windows inside VR as a flat screen.
+A simple tool to view any [X11](X11 "wikilink") window inside your VR headset. vr-video-player supports stereoscopic/180°/360° videos/games. vr-video-player also lets you view regular videos/games/windows inside VR as a flat screen.